 In 1992, Durrell Bishop, then a student at the Royal College of Art, came up with an original answering machine design that is considered as one of the first tangible user interfaces (TUIs).
 The machine spits out a marble each time an incoming voice message is recorded.
 The order of the marbles indicates the order in which the messages arrived.
 Messages can be played back by putting a […]

-Californian artist Loren Madsen has been making data sculptures since 1994 and still continues today.
-CPI / Cost of Living is the first of his series: A lamination is one year.
+Californian artist Loren Madsen has been making data sculptures since 1995 and still continues today.
+CPI / Cost of Living (left image) is the first of his series: A lamination is one year.
 Vertical axis is the Consumer Price Index (CPI) for food; the horizontal axis is the CPI for gasoline + electricity.
 The rising center line is the CPI for housing.
-The 'snout' is the 1960's when housing […]
+The 'snout' is the […]